zero-to-mastery/resources/GitandGitHub_Resources/Using_Git_and_GitHub.md

 * [Finding Open Source Projects](https://opensource.guide/how-to-contribute/#finding-a-project-to-contribute-to): An open source guide created and curated by Github and contributors who want to learn "how to run and contribute to an open source project."

-* [Finding Open Source Projects on GitHub](https://help.github.com/articles/finding-open-source-projects-on-github/): GitHub's advice on how to discover and contribute to open source projects.

 * [Zero to Mastery](https://github.com/zero-to-mastery): A treasure-trove of GitHub open-source projects - created by Andrei and maintained by our fellow students - to get started on!

 * [Zero to Mastery's Beginner Guide to Open Source Projects](https://github.com/zero-to-mastery/start-here-guidelines): This is a good place to start learning how to contribute to open source projects on GitHub.